DanPorter/Dans_Diffraction/Dans_Diffraction/README.md

-xtl.Scatter.xray_resonant_scattering_factor(hkl) # Calcualte fxres, the resonant x-ray scattering factor xtl.Scatter.neutron(hkl) # Calculate the squared structure factor for the given HKL, using neutron scattering length xtl.Scatter.magnetic_neutron(hkl) # Calculate the magnetic component of the structure factor for the given HKL, using neutron rules and form factor
+xtl.Scatter.xray_resonant_scattering_factor(hkl) # Calcualte fxres, the resonant x-ray scattering factor xtl.Scatter.neutron(hkl) # Calculate the squared structure factor for the given HKL, using neutron scattering length xtl.Scatter.magnetic_neutron(hkl) # Calculate the magnetic component of the structure factor for the given HKL, using neutron rules and form factor xtl.Scatter.generate_intensity_cut() # Generate a cut through reciprocal space, returns an array with centred reflections

 # Powder Scattering
-xtl.Scatter.generate_powder() # Generates array of intensities along a spaced grid, equivalent to a powder pattern. xtl.Scatter.powder_correction(hkl) # Calculate the squared structure factor for the given HKL, using neutron scattering length
+xtl.Scatter.powder() # Generates array of intensities along a spaced grid, equivalent to a powder pattern. xtl.Scatter.powder_correction(hkl) # Calculate the squared structure factor for the given HKL, using neutron scattering length

 # Multiple Scattering